hsmith99/oneflow-operating-playbook/docs/operating-manual-sops/foundational-journey/move-in-sop.md

 **Document Storage:** All documents and artifacts uploaded to **lease profile in Yardi Voyager**.

 **Required Items Prior to Key Release:**
-1. Lease, deposit, rent, insurance proof (uploaded to Yardi)
+1. **Move-in balance paid via certified funds** — Security deposit and first month's rent paid via certified funds (certified check or money order).
+Payment verified and uploaded to Yardi lease profile
+2. **Electricity set up** — Neighbor has set up electricity account in their name.
+Confirmation uploaded to Yardi lease profile
+3. **Proper renters insurance** — Renters insurance proof uploaded to Yardi lease profile and verified for compliance
+4. **All documents uploaded to Yardi** — Lease, deposit, rent payment, insurance proof, and all required documents uploaded to lease profile in Yardi Voyager
-2. Unit Ready confirmation (all typeform inspections complete - see Unit Readiness SOP)
+5. **Unit Ready confirmation** — All typeform inspections complete (Maintenance, Cleaning, Final Inspection) - see Unit Readiness SOP
+6. **Service elevator reservation** — Neighbor has reserved service elevator in Google Calendar via Moved.
+Front Desk verifies reservation and logs reserved times in Neighbor CRM & Move-in Tracker
-3. Welcome Gift and Note placed in unit
+7. **Welcome Gift and Note placed in unit** — Personalized gift and card placed in unit 24 hours before move-in
-4. Packages placed in unit (if received)
+8. **Packages placed in unit** — Any packages received for Neighbor placed in unit before move-in (if applicable)
-5. Elevator booking confirmation (Neighbor schedules via Moved; Front Desk verifies and logs in Neighbor CRM)
-6. Carson access provisioned
-7. Design Your Flow summary (Sigma link)
+9. **AGM approval for key release** — AGM has verified all requirements complete in Moved and approved key release

+**Carson/Flow App Access:** Invite is **automatic** and sent once AGM hits the "move-in button" in Yardi after keys are received and all requirements are complete.
+No manual action needed.

 > 🔹 **Unit Readiness (Maintenance/Cleaning):** A unit is ready from a maintenance and cleaning perspective when:
 > - All Waves work orders completed